myles/cookiecutter-webapp/README.md

 vagrant up
 ```

+Note: you might get an error on `npm install` where some of the dependencies want an
+earlier version of grunt.
+Try the `grunt` command and if all goes well, you are on
+your way to `vagrant up`.

 After Vagrant and Ansible do their work, direct your browser to
 `https://192.168.100.10` or whatever IP address you specifed for `vagrant_ipv4`.